daniel-trinh/ocremix/readme.md

 2) The sbt-start-script plugin installed as a project plugin -- heroku needs to be able to run sbt clean compile stage.
 The sbt plugin adds the stage command.

+3) OAuth credentials in application.conf (see Configuration section)